 Q4.
 Soon there is going to be a planet named after you in the solar system.
 How does it feel?
 How does winning the Grand award at Intel ISEF feel?

-It feels good, Surreal.
+It feels good and surreal.
 To be honest it was the last thing I was expecting about the award ceremony.
 When I heard my name, I was going through feelings of shock, bliss and excitement.

 Q5.
 How have your school and teachers helped you and led you towards success?